HTML Forms

 Common Input Types

-• password - Text field that masks the input for security
+• password - Text field that masks characters.
+Also triggers password manager prompts in most browsers.

-• email - Text field with email validation
+• email - Text field with email format validation built in.
+Shows email keyboard on mobile.

 html